sindresorhus/awesome-nodejs/readme.md

 	- [Knex](http://knexjs.org) - A query builder for PostgreSQL, MySQL and SQLite3, designed to be flexible, portable, and fun to use.
 - Other
 	- [NeDB](https://github.com/louischatriot/nedb) - Embedded persistent database written in JavaScript.
+	- [mongo-url-utils](https://github.com/seangarner/mongo-url-utils) - Parse url params into objects that can be passed to mongo collection methods.

 ### Testing